Simon Kukes: Career

+In November 2003, he was elected to replace Mikhail Khodorkovsky as the head of Yukos.

-In June 2004 he became co-owner of the Russian oil company ZAO Samara-Nafta, a subsidiary of Lukoil.
+In June 2004, he became co-owner of the Russian oil company ZAO Samara-Nafta, a subsidiary of Lukoil.
 As of 2005, Kukes owned 8 percent in Amarin Corporation, then a neurology drug developer.

 He also was a partner at Hess Corporation, a New York-based oil and gas company.

-As of 2016 he is a consultant for oil businesses in the US and Russia, as well as Leverate, a FinTech company for foreign exchange brokers.
+As of 2016, he is a consultant for oil businesses in the US and Russia, as well as Leverate, a FinTech company for foreign exchange brokers.

 From January 2005 to April 2013, Kukes was the CEO at Samara-Nafta, a Russian oil company that partnered with US-based international oil company, Hess Corporation.

 Following his time at TNK, Kukes joined Yukos Oil Company in Moscow presiding as the CEO and Chairman.

 In 2019, Kukes invested in an Israeli company, GLAMZ, a platform connecting customers to local beauty service providers.